6 Unique Garden Tours in Sonoma County

 Hallberg Butterfly Gardens, Sebastopol

 Unlike an enclosed butterfly house, the Hallberg Butterfly Gardens are an open-air network of flowering pathways through pollinator-friendly vines, thickets, and meadows.
-These are the oldest butterfly gardens in the U.S., unwittingly created in the 1920s by avid gardener Louise Hallberg; she planted a California native vine, Dutchman’s Pipe (Aristilochia californica) for its distinctive burgundy and white blooms,whichturned out to be a main food source for the caterpillars of black-and-teal Pipevine Swallowtails (see photo above).
+These are the oldest butterfly gardens in the U.S., unwittingly created in the 1920s by avid gardener Louise Hallberg.
+Hallberg planted the California native vine Dutchman’s Pipe (Aristolochia californica), for its distinctive burgundy and white blooms, which turned out to be a main food source for caterpillars of black-and-teal Pipevine Swallowtails (see photo above).

-Now visited by more than 50 varieties of butterflies (including those Swallowtails), this is a spectacular place to commune with some of nature’s most beautiful creatures.
-The nine-acre gardens are open by appointment for self-guided tours from April through October, Wednesday through Saturday, between 10 a.m. and 4 p.m.
+Now visited by more than 50 varieties of butterflies, this is a spectacular place to commune with some of nature’s most beautiful creatures.
+The nine-acre gardens are open by appointment for self-guided and docent-led tours from approximately April through October.

 Bamboo Sourcery Nursery and Gardens, Sebastopol